 I get my inspiration mostly from things I’d like to try to cook…and my cravings.
 This time around, I was thinking more of “What’s cheap and will stretch?”.
 Soup.
 Just got the most recent Southern Living and found the Baked Potato Soup recipe.
 They listed using frozen cooked potatoes but I went the long way around.
-When I was home for Thanksgiving, my aunt showed me how to prepare baked potatoes the bomb-diggity way.
-Scrub them half-way naked, poke them a few times with a fork (you don’t want potato guts all over your oven), bathe them in olive oil and lightly coat with salt.
+When I was home for Thanksgiving, my aunt showed me how to prepare baked potatoes her way.
+Scrub them half-way naked, poke them a few times with a fork, bathe them in olive oil and lightly coat with salt.
 Cook at 350 degrees for 1 1/2 hours.

 Topped it with green onion, bacon and shredded cheese.

 - 4 baking potatoes, cooked and diced, skins on